lxc/go-lxc/README.md

 Note that as we don’t have full user namespaces support at the moment, any code using the LXC API needs to run as root.

+Also please be aware that LXC C API is not considered stable until LXC 1.0 release.
+Development branch (see below) is currently under heavy development with incompatible changes and will be merged to master once LXC 1.0 released.

 ## Development branch

 If you are interested with upcoming LXC version (staging tree) then please use the devel branch.